Surrogate modeling with functional nonlinear autoregressive models (F-NARX): Applications

 \subsubsection{Model configurations}

 The configurations of the three final surrogates are shown in Table~\ref{tab:three_story_frame_model_config}.
 These configurations were obtained by following a basis adaptive scheme as described in Section~\ref{sec:wind_building_model_configuration} using the hybrid LARS algorithm from Section~\ref{sec:LARS}.
 We tested polynomial degrees ($d$) from $1$ to $3$, interaction orders ($r$) from $1$ to $3$, and q-norms of $0.7$, $0.85$, and $1.0$.
 We evaluated the forecast performance during LARS (Eq.~\eqref{eq:lars_forecast_error}) at every $10$-th iteration and stopped at a maximum of $500$ LARS iterations.
 Further, we only used a subset of $100{,}000$ samples of the full design matrix to reduce the computational cost during the model fitting process.
 The explained variances $\nu_i$ and memories $T_i$ were chosen identically for all three surrogates.
 They were also chosen homogeneously between the exogenous inputs and the autoregressive input, so we will subsequently omit the subscript.

+The memory length $T = 1.5$~s was chosen based on the period of the first mode of the structure, which is approximately $0.95$~s, indicating that a memory window in this range is necessary to capture the dominant dynamic behavior.
+To ensure sufficient coverage of these main effects, a slightly more conservative value of $T = 1.5$~s was selected.
+This choice was also informed by the results from the first case study which found a memory of about $1.7$ times the first fundamental period to give the best results.

-It is worth noting that the number of principal components required to achieve $\nu=0.95$ is considerably higher for the exogenous acceleration input $\ddot{x}$ than for the velocity $\dot{x}$ and displacement $x$.
+It is worth noting that the number of principal components required to achieve $\nu=0.95$ with $T = 1.5$~s is considerably higher for the exogenous acceleration input $\ddot{x}$ than for the velocity $\dot{x}$ and displacement $x$.
 This is expected, since acceleration data carries higher frequencies than the corresponding velocities and displacements.
 The best configuration for all the surrogates has a polynomial degree of three but only for $\Delta_2(t)$ interaction terms were included.
 Remarkably, the final surrogate for $\Delta_3(t)$ is significantly sparser (only 19 non-zero coefficients) compared to the other two surrogates.

+Note that in this case study we do not make a comparison with a classic NARX model, as we were not able to produce stable long-term forecasts with it.
+In our tests, despite extensive trial-and-error, we could not eliminate frequently divergences in long-term predictions, making a meaningful performance comparison impossible.
+Similar instability issues with classical NARX models are well known in the literature \citep{Piroddi_2008, Farina_2009, Yu_2023}.